 76ers' Furkan Korkmaz: Assigned to G-League

-Korkmaz was sent down to the G-League on Thursday, Keith Pompey of The Philadelphia Inquirer reports.
+Korkmaz was assigned to the G-League's Delaware 87ers on Friday, Derek Bodner of The Athletic Philadelphia reports.

-Korkmaz has played in five games this season with Philadelphia averaging 2.4 minutes per game.
-If he's even recalled back to the NBA, he'll likely continue to struggle seeing the court the rest of the season since he seems to have fallen out of favor with the coach.
+Korkmaz continues to bounce back and forth between the NBA and the G-League, giving him almost no fantasy relevance.
+He has played solid in Delaware, however, averaging 16.3 points, 5.3 rebounds, 3.6 assists and 1.3 steals across 32.7 minutes per appearance.

 More News